Forethought-Technologies/AutoChain/README.md

-# Minichain
+# MiniChain
-Large language models (LLMs) are shown huge success in different text generation tasks and enable developers to build autonomous agent that operates on its own rather than hard coded decision trees.
+Large language models (LLMs) are shown huge success in different text generation tasks and enable developers to build autonomous agent based on natural language objectives.
-However, most of the agent requires heavy customization, so that not just one pre-built agent could transfer easily out of the box, and it is still very challenging to customize on top of existing agents.
+However, most of the agents require heavy customization for a specific purpose, and existing tools are sometimes overwhelming to be adapted for different use cases.
+As the result, it is still very challenging to customize on top of existing agents.

-In addition, evaluating such autonomous agent powered by LLMs seems to be a very human expensive task to test different use cases under different user scenarios.
+In addition, evaluating such autonomous agent powered by LLMs is a very manual and expensive task by trying different use cases under different potential user scenarios.

-Minichain aims to solve both problems by providing a light weighted and extensible framework for developers to build their own conversational agent using LLMs and evaluate different user scenarios using simulated conversations.
+Minichain took the inspirations from LangChain and AutoGPT and aims to solve both problems by providing a light weighted and extensible framework for developers to build their own conversational agent using LLMs with custom tools and automatically evaluates different user scenarios using simulated conversations.

 ### Features

 - 🚀 light weighted and extensible conversational pipeline
 - 🔗 agent that can run different custom tools
-- 💾 conversation history and tools outputs memory
+- 💾 tracking conversation history and tools outputs memory
 - 🤖 automated agent evaluation with simulated conversations